juniorerico/react-native-giiker/README.md

 ```

 ### Giiker Events
-The Giiker object use events to notify listeners about cube state, moves and battery.
-Check below the events and how they work:
+Giiker object uses events to notify listeners about the cube state, moves and battery.
+Check the events below and how they work:

 - **connected**
 This event is triggered just after Giiker beein properly connected.